 Own New also offers the Deposit Drop scheme, which lets people buy a new build home with a 5% deposit.
 It launched in the North East and Yorkshire in 2023, with plans to broaden out where it’s available in due course.

 The scheme isn’t the only way to get a mortgage with a 5% deposit.
 95% mortgages are now more prevalent after the government introduced the Mortgage Guarantee Scheme.
 And if you can’t get a 95% mortgage on a new build, why not consider buying an older property.
-If you go down this route you’ll have a much wider choice of property that you can buy and have access to a wider range of lenders too.
-So make sure you speak to a broker to explore your options.
+If you go down this route you’ll have a much wider choice of property that you can buy and may have access to a wider range of lenders too.

-Also, buying on the open market, whether it’s a new build or older property, without the assistance of a scheme, is by far the best option as you’ll have access to the best mortgage rates.
-So if you are lucky and have access to the Bank of Mum and Dad or time to save a little longer, then explore those options as well.
+If you are lucky and have access to the Bank of Mum and Dad or time to save a little longer, then explore those options as well.
 Or you may consider shared ownership or the First Homes Scheme.

-Whether you’re a first time buyer or home mover, with the Deposit Unlock scheme you can buy a new build house with just a 5% deposit from a participating house builder, and by getting a mortgage from a participating lender (currently Nationwide, Accord, Perenna and Bluestone Mortgages).
+Whether you’re a first time buyer or home mover, with the Deposit Unlock scheme you can buy a new build house with just a 5% deposit from a participating house builder, and by getting a mortgage from a participating lender (currently Accord, Perenna and Bluestone Mortgages).
 For a more detailed look at everything you’ll need to consider when buying a house, read our Step by step guide to buying a house.

 No. First time buyers and home movers can use Deposit Unlock.
 If you’re hoping to get on the property ladder, read our Guide to buying your first home.